google/go-tdx-guest/tools/gceprovenance/README.md

 ## Flags

 - `-bucket`: public GCS bucket containing host registry documents.
 Defaults to `confidential-host-registry`.
-- `-quote`: raw binary TDX QuoteV4.
-If unset, a local QuoteV4 is fetched.
+- `-quote`: raw binary TDX QuoteV4 or QuoteV5.
+If unset, a local quote is fetched.
 - `-instance`: GCE instance resource string in the form `projects/<project-number>/zones/<zone>/instances/<instance-id>`.
 - `-MDS`: use the metadata server to collect GCE instance identity.
 This is the default when `-instance` is unset.
 - `-challenge`: expected quote `REPORT_DATA` as 128 hex characters.